leormsbee/proj-portfolio/014_ha_workflow.md

 - panels
 	- Allows creating pages and placing content on them
 	- We will be using this to create the homepage, and many other pages
-- rules
+- rules_admin
-	- Comes with the rules_ui module
+	- Comes with the rules module
-	- *You must enable rules_ui to see the UI for the rules module.*
+	- *You must enable rules_admin to see the UI for the rules module.*
 	- Provides a UI for performing much of what would usually be done by writing custom code
 - devel
 	- Great module for debugging issues on your drupal website.
 Should not be enabled on prod.

-*Add all of these *EXCEPT* views_ui, rules_ui, and devel as dependencies to your ha_backend feature.*
+*Add all of these *EXCEPT* views_ui, rules_admin, and devel as dependencies to your ha_backend feature.*
 About how long, rounded to the nearest half hour, did this task take you to complete? *Write your answer here.*

 Update your feature, and commit these additions in a new commit.